 Decide which financial institution to be an agent for, and register your intention with them.
-The institutions will require valid means of identification, passport size photographs, BVN, business registration certificate with CAC, minimum of N50000 deposit, and tax identification number.
+The institutions will require valid means of identification, passport size photographs, BVN, business registration certificate with CAC, a minimum of N50000 deposit, and a tax identification number.
 You will also have to open an account for your POS business.
 This is where you’ll keep your available cash for transfers.

 The institution then gives you the POS machine and educates you on how to use it.
-The machines are of different types grouped into two categories: analog and digital.
+The machines are of different types and grouped into two categories: analog and digital.
 Whichever one you want will depend on the amount of money you’re willing to invest.

 Advertise your business

 Once you have done your registration and have your business running, the next thing to do is advertise your business.
 Usually, you can do this via word of mouth.
 The use of banners with inscriptions such as “POS available here” and “Withdraw and Send Money here” is also very common.
 You could also paint your shops with these inscriptions.
 You can also consider online advertising.
 Let your contacts know the services you offer.
 You can recharge and pay bills for customers online as long as you have established a form of business credibility.

 How Much Do I Need to Start a POS Business in Nigeria?

 The amount of money you need to start a POS business in Nigeria is relative and depends on different variables.
 You can start a POS business in Nigeria with as low as N50,000 and as high as N250,000.
 It depends on the type of POS machine you choose, your location, how much cash you want to start with, and staff considerations.

 The wonderful thing about starting a POS business in Nigeria is that you don’t need to invest in a physical location.
 You can run it from the comfort of your home or be mobile and offer your services to work colleagues.
 Of course, that’s if you’re not working in a bank.